antarctica/nerc-arctic-office-projects-api/docs/usage.md

 #### Fake data limitations

-* Orcid IDs are fake and can't be used to lookup additional information on a person
+* ORCiD IDs are fake and can't be used to lookup additional information on a person

 ### Grants